 Smaller, lightweight versions of Duettes were sold after WWII due to the switch to lighter synthetic fabrics.

 Much of Coro's early success was due to the company's design director, Adolph Katz, who created Coro’s en tremblant floral pins.

 A trembler is a type of brooch on which a small part of the pin is set en tremblant (French for “on a spring”) so that it trembles or quivers when the wearer moves.
 Floral designs are most popular for tremblers or pins depicting birds or winged insects.

 Jelly Belly Pins

 Jelly Bellies were first made in the late 1930s after DuPont invented Lucite, a thermoplastic acrylic resin product.

 The small pins often depicted animals, but also pieces of fruit, musical instruments, ballerinas, people, modes of transportation, etc., all with a clear Lucite center stone (like a jelly bean).

 Later, Coro used colored glass centers, also highly treasured by collectors.

-- Be sure you know the difference in Coro’s product lines.
-The Coro line targeted lower- and middle-income consumers in a broad range of motifs.
-Coro Craft was higher end due to the more expensive materials.
-Top of the line was Vendome, made from the finest materials and known for their charm bracelets and faux pearl necklaces.
+Be sure you know the difference in Coro’s product lines.
+The Coro line was aimed at lower- and middle-income consumers and offered a broad range of motifs.
+Coro Craft was higher end due to more expensive materials.
+The top of the line was Vendome, which was made from the finest materials.

 - Obtain close-up photos of the back so you can look at the specific clasp (e.g., the Duette) and compare it to genuine Coro pieces.